Background pattern

 • Redness or inflammation of the mouth or peeling of its interior.
 Do not continue spraying in these areas.

-• No use this medication after the expiration date that appears on the packaging.
+• Do not use this medication after the expiration date shown on the packaging.
 The expiration date is the last day of the month indicated.

-• Before use, store the Sativex packaging in an upright position, inside its case, in the refrigerator (between 2?C and 8?C).
+• Before use, store the Sativex container in a vertical position, inside its case, in the refrigerator (between 2°C and 8°C).
 If not stored in the refrigerator, it will become unstable and lose its desired effect.

-• Once opened, store Sativex in an upright position at a temperature below 25?C.
+• Once opened, store Sativex in a vertical position at a temperature below 25°C.

 • The other components are ethanol, propylene glycol, and peppermint essence.

-Sativex is a yellow/brown liquid inside a 10 ml glass container equipped with a spray pump.
+Sativex is a yellowish-brown liquid inside a 10 ml glass container equipped with a spray pump.
 The pump is protected with a plastic cap.

-The number of sprays measured in the container is 90 (after the 3 sprays of preparation).
+The number of measured sprays in the container is 90 (after the 3 preparation sprays).

 Sativex is available in boxes containing 3 spray containers.